DataDog/documentation/content/en/database_monitoring/_index.md

 ### Managed databases

 {{< partial name="dbm/dbm-getting-started-managed" >}}
 <p></p>

 ## Explore Datadog Database Monitoring

 Navigate to Database Monitoring by clicking **[APM > Databases][1]** in the UI.

 ### Dig into query performance metrics

 The [Query Metrics view][2] shows historical query performance for normalized queries.
-Visualize performance trends by infrastructure or custom tags such as datacenter availability zone, and get alerted for anomalies.
+Visualize performance trends by infrastructure or custom tags such as datacenter availability zone, and set alerts for anomalies.

 - Identify slow queries and which queries are consuming the most time.
 - Show database-level metrics not captured by APM such as rows updated/returned.